Interstate 80 Business (West Wendover, Nevada–Wendover, Utah): Route description

-Starting at the easternmost Nevada exit of I-80, I-80 Bus heads south along Florence Way, concurrent with US 93 Alt until it intersects with, and turns east onto Wendover Boulevard.
+Starting at the easternmost Nevada exit of I-80, I-80 Bus. heads south along Florence Way, concurrent with US 93 Alt. until it intersects with, and turns east onto Wendover Boulevard.
 Just west of the intersection, the highway passes the West Wendover City Hall, which houses the West Wendover Municipal Court and Eastline Justice Court.
-Traveling east along Wendover Boulevard, I-80 Bus passes by the Peppermill Wendover casino, the West Wendover Visitors Center, and Scobie Park.
-US 93 Alt turns south toward Ely, while I-80 Bus continues east until it reaches the Montego Bay Resort and Wendover Nugget casinos.
+Traveling east along Wendover Boulevard, I-80 Bus. passes by the Peppermill Wendover casino, the West Wendover Visitors Center, and Scobie Park.
+US 93 Alt. turns south toward Ely, while I-80 Bus. continues east until it reaches the Montego Bay Resort and Wendover Nugget casinos.
 The casinos are connected via a skybridge that allows pedestrian access between the hotels without crossing the highway.
 A line painted on the street marks the Nevada–Utah border.
-At the border, I-80 Bus becomes coterminous with SR-58 for the final stretch through Wendover, Utah.
+At the border, I-80 Bus. becomes coterminous with SR-58 for the final stretch through Wendover, Utah.

-I-80 Bus continues to the east past Aria Boulevard, which to the north connects to I-80 and to the south leads to the historic Wendover Air Force Base, where the 509th Composite Group was stationed while it prepared to conduct atomic bomb attacks against Japan during 1944 and 1945.
+I-80 Bus. continues to the east past Aria Boulevard, which to the north connects to I-80 and to the south leads to the historic Wendover Air Force Base, where the 509th Composite Group was stationed while it prepared to conduct atomic bomb attacks against Japan during 1944 and 1945.
 The highway briefly parallels the Shafter Subdivision of the Union Pacific Railroad's Central Corridor, which was formerly part of the Feather River Route of the Western Pacific Railroad.
 As the highway travels east toward a half trumpet interchange with I-80, the number of lanes drops from five to two.
-Traffic from I-80 Bus can access eastbound I-80 or turn off onto Frontage Road; however, to access westbound I-80, travelers must continue eastbound until the next exit and turn around.
-Traffic into Wendover can access I-80 Bus from both directions of I-80, and from Frontage Road.
+Traffic from I-80 Bus. can access eastbound I-80 or turn off onto Frontage Road; however, to access westbound I-80, travelers must continue eastbound until the next exit and turn around.
+Traffic into Wendover can access I-80 Bus. from both directions of I-80, and from Frontage Road.

-The Utah segment of I-80 Bus is codified into Utah law as Utah Code §72-4-111.
+The Utah segment of I-80 Bus. is codified into Utah law as Utah Code §72-4-111.
 Every year, the Utah Department of Transportation (UDOT) conducts a series of surveys on its highways to measure traffic volume.
-This is expressed in terms of annual average daily traffic (AADT), which is a measure of average traffic volume for any day of the year.
-In 2009, UDOT calculated that an average of 2,370 vehicles per day traveled on I-80 Bus at the state line.
+In 2009, UDOT calculated that an average of 2,370 vehicles per day traveled on I-80 Bus. at the state line.
 This is a significant decrease from the traffic counts earlier in the decade, which measured 11,205 vehicles in 2006, 10,345 in 2005, and 13,840 in 2004.
 Of this traffic, 21 percent consists of trucks.